 - Not all your financial obligations are resolved through bankruptcy: Before you decide to file for bankruptcy, it’s good to evaluate what debt will be affected.
 There is a big misconception that bankruptcy will clear all your debts.
 This is untrue.
 Any secured debts will not be included in your bankruptcy claim.
 This includes student loans, mortgages, and car loans.
 Also, any alimony or child support debts can not be included in your claim.

-- You still have to pay for bankruptcy: Ironically enough, before you even consider filing for bankruptcy, you have to ensure you have the funds necessary to afford it.
-When you file for bankruptcy, you will have to work with a trustee who will charge a fee for their services.
+- You still have to pay for bankruptcy: Ironically enough, before you even consider filing for bankruptcy, you must ensure you have the funds necessary to afford it.
+When you file for bankruptcy, you must work with a trustee who will charge a fee for their services.
 This can be a big roadblock for those already facing financial hardships.

 When you need to file for bankruptcy

-Not to say that bankruptcy is the enemy, there are just easier and more efficient ways you can consolidate your debt without taking as big of a hit long term.
-Bankruptcy has given people the opportunity to restart their finances – which is a good thing.
+Not to say that bankruptcy is the enemy; there are just easier and more efficient ways you can consolidate your debt without taking as big of a hit long term.
+Bankruptcy has allowed people to restart their finances – which is a good thing.
 However, the only time you should consider filing for bankruptcy is when it is your only option left.
 If your debt has become extremely overwhelming and you’ve already looked at every other option, then it might be time to file for bankruptcy to Avoid filing for bankruptcy.